juliaguida/oystercard/apprenticeship_module_outlines.md

 ## Week 5: The Web

-By the end of the module all developers can:

 ### This module's goals
 By the end of the week, all developers can:
 * Write feature tests using Capybara